pokergeist/Sip-n-Puff_example/README.md

 | :--------: | ------------------------------------- |
 | 2022-11-25 | It compiles.
 No Neopixel support yet. |

+## Code Instructions

+Copy the Sip-n-Puff directory into your Arduino directory (usually in My Documents).
+Open in the Arduino IDE.

 ## Components Under Consideration

 ### Pressure Sensor